 Penetration Testing or Red Teaming?
 Let's first consider your objectives

+In order to find out which ethical hacking practice will provide you with the most value, you need to determine what your goals are.
 While at a glance, penetration testing and red teaming may seem very similar in nature, they each have strengths that are suited to particular circumstances and bring about different results.
-In order to find out which one will provide you with the most value, you need to determine what your goals are.
-From there, you can better decide which of these processes will meet these goals.

 - If you are small to medium sized business looking to discover vulnerabilities or configuration issues, then penetration testing is a fundamental for you.